Six-Day War: Next fighting days

 According to some accounts, during the Egyptian retreat from the Sinai, a unit of Soviet Marines based on a Soviet warship in Port Said at the time came ashore and attempted to cross the Suez Canal eastward.
 The Soviet force was reportedly decimated by an Israeli air attack and lost 17 dead and 34 wounded.
-Among the wounded was the commander, Lt.
-Col. Victor Shevchenko.
+Among the wounded was the commander, Lieutenant Colonel Victor Shevchenko.

 During the offensive, the Israeli Navy landed six combat divers from the Shayetet 13 naval commando unit to infiltrate Alexandria harbor.
 The divers sank an Egyptian minesweeper before being taken prisoner.
-Shayetet 13 commandos also infiltrated Port Said harbor, but found no ships there.
+Shayetet 13 commandos also infiltrated Port Said harbor but found no ships there.
 A planned commando raid against the Syrian Navy never materialized.
 Both Egyptian and Israeli warships made movements at sea to intimidate the other side throughout the war but did not engage each other.
 Israeli warships and aircraft hunted for Egyptian submarines throughout the war.

 On 7 June, Israel began its attack on Sharm el-Sheikh.
 The Israeli Navy started the operation with a probe of Egyptian naval defenses.
 An aerial reconnaissance flight found that the area was less defended than originally thought.
-At about 4:30 am, three Israeli missile boats opened fire on Egyptian shore batteries, while paratroopers and commandos boarded helicopters and Nord Noratlas transport planes for an assault on Al-Tur, as Chief of Staff Rabin was convinced it was too risky to land them directly in Sharm el-Sheikh.
+Around 4:30 a.m., three Israeli missile boats opened fire on Egyptian shore batteries, while paratroopers and commandos boarded helicopters and Nord Noratlas transport planes for an assault on Al-Tur, as Chief of Staff Rabin was convinced it was too risky to land them directly in Sharm el-Sheikh.
 The city had been largely abandoned the day before, and reports from air and naval forces finally convinced Rabin to divert the aircraft to Sharm el-Sheikh.
 There, the Israelis engaged in a pitched battle with the Egyptians and took the city, killing 20 Egyptian soldiers and taking eight more prisoners.
-At 12:15 pm, Defense Minister Dayan announced that the Straits of Tiran constituted an international waterway open to all ships without restriction.
+At 12:15 p.m., Dayan announced that the Straits of Tiran constituted an international waterway open to all ships without restriction.

 On 8 June, Israel completed the capture of the Sinai by sending infantry units to Ras Sudar on the western coast of the peninsula.

 Several tactical elements made the swift Israeli advance possible: